Quantum optical classifier with superexponential speedup

 where $\hat{\phi}_\omega(k) = \hat{\Phi}\left(k_x,k_y,\sqrt{\omega^2-k_x^2-k_y^2}\right)$ and $r = (r_x,r_y)$ labels the transverse coordinates on the source plane $S$.

 For simplicity, we assume that the source is placed at the longitudinal origin $z = 0$.
-Consider an object with two dimensional shape $\O$, placed at longitudinal position $z_o$.
+Consider an object with two-dimensional shape $\O$, placed at longitudinal position $z_o$.
 After free-space propagation occurs, the single-photon spectrum undergoes spatial amplitude modulation \citep{book:Saleh}, that is $\Psi_{\O}(r) = \O(r) \Psi(r)_{\to}$, with $\Psi(r)_{\to}$ the spatial input wavefront on the object plane $O$.
 Namely

 where $\mathfrak{H}_{z_o}$ denotes the free-space transfer function between the $S$ and $O$ planes.
 Using twice the convolution theorem, it follows that